-How to Do a Nail Detox for Healthier NailsMarch 23, 2020
+How to Do a Nail Detox for Healthier NailsJanuary 07, 2021

 STEP 1: Remove and Replenish

-First thing’s first, time to remove that chipped and flaking polish.
+Remove chipped and flaking polish with an acetone-free nail polish.
 Many nail polish removers are acetone-based, which can dehydrate nails and cause them to be brittle.
-“The first thing I do is tell my patients to stop using acetone-based removers,” says Dr. Katz.
 After removing your polish, it’s time to soak.
-“Once your nails are clean, it’s time to restore moisture by soaking your fingers in warm water for 10-15 minutes every night,” says Dr. Katz.
+“Once your nails are clean, restore moisture by soaking your fingers in warm water for 10 to15 minutes every night,” says Dr. Katz.

 STEP 4: Protect Your Progress

 Now that your nails are on the path to recovery, it’s important to steer clear of stripping agents.
 “Keep hands out of water as much as possible.
-When doing dishes, gardening and other similar activities, use gloves!” says Kait.
-“As we manicurists like to say: Treat your nails like jewels, not tools.”
+When doing dishes, gardening and other similar activities, use gloves,” says Kait.
 Note: You should still practice good hand-washing hygiene!

-It’s been a long journey (or so it seemed!), but now your nails are strong and ready for a treat — your favorite polish.
-Be sure to use a quality base and top coat like Essie All in One Base Top Coat and integrate the nail-care challenge into your routine every so often to keep those nails strong.
+Once you’ve kept your nails polish-free for at least ten days, you can start applying color again.
+Just be sure to use a quality base and top coat like Essie All in One Base Top Coat and integrate the nail-care changes, like using cuticle oil and non-acetone remover, into your routine to keep your nails strong.